valkum/slick/slick_fields/README.txt

 Notes:
 ------
-Current slick do not support variable height, so even short slides will have the tallest heights, so use consistent relevant Slide layout options above.
+Current slick do not support variable height, so even short slides will have the tallest heights, so use consistent relevant Slide layout options above, e.g.:
+Mixing "Caption below the slide" with others will result inconsistent heights.